Welcome to today's edition of the Rush 24-7 podcast.

 So they had nowhere else to go but back into the laundry room.

-Those dogs are smart though.
+Those dogs are smart, though.

 They would only follow me in there when I teased them and pretended I had food for them.

-I said, You're only in here because you did it.
+I said, you're only in here because you did it.

 Don't blame me.

-What he's they just barked.
+They just barked.

 Just barked and wanted out and so forth.